arioncoin/arioncoin-archived-do-not-use/README.md

 ARION integration/staging tree
 =====================================

-What is the ARION [ARO] Blockchain?
+What is the ARION Blockchain?
 ---------------------------

-The ARION [ARO] Blockchain is an experimental smart contract platform protocol that enables instant payments to anyone, anywhere in the world in a private, secure manner.
+The ARION Blockchain is an experimental smart contract platform protocol that enables instant payments to anyone, anywhere in the world in a private, secure manner.
-ARION [ARO] uses peer-to-peer blockchain technology developed by Bitcoin to operate with no central authority: managing transactions, execution of contracts, and issuing money are carried out collectively by the network.
-ARION [ARO] is the name of open source software which enables the use of this protocol.
+ARION uses peer-to-peer blockchain technology developed by Bitcoin to operate with no central authority: managing transactions, execution of contracts, and issuing money are carried out collectively by the network.
+ARION is the name of open source software which enables the use of this protocol.

 Specifications and General info